 - “I learned about more job opportunities and a different way to look at careers/my future.”

 We are grateful for educators like Kate who are leading the way in transforming the way students prepare for their future.
 Would you like to engage your students in a more meaningful approach to career exploration?
-If so, contact us at firstname.lastname@example.org to get started.
+If so, contact firstname.lastname@example.org to get started.